Jakobimatrix/efficient_cpp/basics/std.md

 To be able to use `std::move` with your own classes, you need to implement the move operator.
 **This is only necessary if your class holds (large) chunks of data on the heap.**
-In that case you should uderstand the **rule of five**
+In that case you should understand the **rule of five**

 - [rule of three/five/zero](https://en.cppreference.com/w/cpp/language/rule_of_three) *~8 min.*
 - [RAII and the Rule of zero/three/five](https://www.youtube-nocookie.com/embed/7Qgd9B1KuMQ?rel=0&start=1263&end=2960) *~29 min.*
 - [construction/assignment/destruction Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#cctor-constructors-assignments-and-destructors) *~2 h.*

-However if used wrong it might hinder the compiler to optimize your code or implies a wrong picture of the situation.
+However if used wrong it might hinder the compiler to optimise your code or implies a wrong picture of the situation.
 Let the compiler help you by enabling **-Wredundant-move** and **-Wpessimizing-move**

 - [Article: When not to use std::move](https://developers.redhat.com/blog/2019/04/12/understanding-when-not-to-stdmove-in-c/)  *~6 min.*
 - [Video: You Cannot Move From Const](https://www.youtube-nocookie.com/embed/ZKaoR3dP9uM?rel=0) *~6 min.*